mrgoodsire/AgeofAshes/Session_Notes.md

 ## Shelly’s Abode

-Neighbor of Vox.
+Neighbor of Voz.
-Shelly: Vox on vacation for a week.
-Received coin from Vox to watch over Bookstore.
-Calmont and Vox had unstable relationship.
-Calmont complained of Vox ordering him around.
-Spoke directly to Vox regarding vacation.
+Shelly: Voz on vacation for a week.
+Received coin from Voz to watch over Bookstore.
+Calmont and Voz had unstable relationship.
+Calmont complained of Voz ordering him around.
+Spoke directly to Voz regarding vacation.
 Calmont seemed unstable.

 ## Wizard’s Grace